linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ### Question 2: How many unique news providers did we have producing on the  the Las Vegas Active Shooter Event?

-The purpose of answering this question is to see just how wide GDELT's coverage is; do they have a few sources publishing multiple stories or does GDELT have a lot of different providers publshing single stories?
+The purpose of answering this question is to see just how wide GDELT's coverage is; does GDELT have a few sources publishing multiple stories or does are multiple sources publshing a few stories?
 This question is easy to answer because of the work we did in the previous question.
 Each base url counts as a unique news provider (e.g. https://www.reviewjournal.com).
 GDELT gave us a <a href="https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html" target="_blank">tidy data set</a>, so we just count up the occurrences.

 ```python
 # chained operation to return shape